alexadmin/it_overview/commands/kubernetes.md

 kubectl create clusterrolebinding k8sadmin --clusterrole=cluster-admin --serviceaccount=kube-system:k8sadmin
 kubectl -n kube-system describe secret $(sudo kubectl -n kube-system get secret | (grep k8sadmin || echo "$_") | awk '{print $1}') | grep token: | awk '{print $2}'
 ```

+Description:
+kubeadm: the command to bootstrap the cluster.

+kubelet: the component that runs on all of the machines in your cluster and does things like starting pods and containers.

+kubectl: the command line util to talk to your cluster.